 Natural sources of vitamin K2

-Some top vitamin K2 foods include egg yolks, butter, dairy products, organ meats, oily fish and fermented foods such as kimchi, sauerkraut, natto and kefir.
+Some top vitamin K2 foods include egg yolks, butter, dairy products, organ meats, oily fish, and fermented foods such as kimchi, sauerkraut, natto, and kefir.

-In addition, vitamin K2 is the only fat-soluble vitamin that can be produced by certain bacteria in the human gut, and increasing a diverse intestinal microflora with probiotic foods may play an essential role in supporting a healthy vitamin K2 status.
+In addition, vitamin K2 is the only fat-soluble vitamin that can be produced by certain bacteria in the human gut, so increasing a diverse intestinal microflora with probiotic foods may play an essential role in supporting a healthy vitamin K2 status.

 When should you take vitamin K2?

-Optimal vitamin K2 dosage for hair growth
+Optimal vitamin K2 dosage to support hair growth

 Does vitamin K2 interact with any medications?